MicahElliott/dotfiles/README.md

         alias dotfiles
         dotfiles «tab»

-There are still vim (via vundle) and gist files to grab.
+There are still vim (via [vundle](https://github.com/gmarik/Vundle.vim)) and gist files to grab.
 I'll clean this up if someone requests.

+You can also use the included `binstubs.zsh` to create a single `bin/` for your gists.

 ## Layout